sysadminjohn/linux-training/README.md

 Removing old questions is not suggested, since memory recall tends to [fade with time](https://en.wikipedia.org/wiki/Decay_theory) if a certain question is not practiced anymore for a long time.

-Note: For a lot of tasks, the script often assumes you have set up at least 2 hosts named server 1 and 2, which will usually have the role of server and client.

 # Usage